Linda S. Whitton

 Professor Whitton has also conducted extensive research on the standards for guardian decisions.
 She was a Summit author and delegate to the Third National Guardianship Summit held in 2011, and is a member of the Summit Recommendations Implementation Committee.
 Her work on decision-making standards for guardians includes:

-Surrogate Decision-Making Standards for Guardians: Theory and Reality, __ Utah L. Rev. __ (forthcoming 2012) (co-authored with Lawrence A. Frolik).
+Surrogate Decision-Making Standards for Guardians: Theory and Reality, 2012 Utah L. Rev. 1491 (co-authored with Lawrence A. Frolik).

 The UPC Substituted Judgment/Best Interest Standard for Guardian Decisions—A Proposal for Reform, 45 U. Mich J.L.
 Reform 739 (2012) (co-authored with Lawrence A. Frolik).

 Professor Whitton is the co-author of Everyday Law for Seniors (Paradigm 2010, 2012) with Lawrence Frolik.
-She teaches courses in Elder Law and Property and frequently speaks and publishes on a variety of elder law topics.
+She teaches courses in Elder Law, Property, and Interviewing and Counseling, and frequently speaks and publishes on a variety of elder law topics.
 Prior to her legal career, Professor Whitton was the Communications Director of the Federal Home Loan Bank of Chicago.
-She graduated first in her class from Valparaiso University Law School.
+She graduated first in her class from Valparaiso University School of Law.